na-na-hi/renget/archive/vcewo.md

 ```
 Rarity loves fashion
 ```
-now LLM has three words to work with. what LLM can do next? it does look like a complete sentence, and LLM can put a dot and stop there. but it re-checks those three words - nothing stops it from prompting more words, right? there were no instructions to be concise, and it prompt wasn't stated as a question. so LLM decides to continue further with ` and`
+now LLM has three words to work with. what LLM can do next? it does look like a complete sentence, and LLM can put a dot and stop, but it re-checks and concludes that nothing stops it from generating more words, right? there were no instructions to be concise, and it doesn't look like LLM was queried a question, so it decides to continue further with ` and`
 3) LLM reads again:
 ```
 Rarity loves fashion and
 ```
 now it has four words and it certainly cannot be a complete sentence, because statistically sentences don't end with 'and', LLM must continue. it checks the corpus for tokens probability again and picks next best option

-after a few more steps LLM finally finishes the sentence: `Rarity loves fashion and`~~` bend over`~~`be a drama queen`. at every step LLM reads ALL tokens including the newly generated ones. all together they influence the next picked token.
+...after a few more steps LLM finally finishes the sentence: `Rarity loves fashion and`~~` bend over`~~`be a drama queen.` at every step LLM reads ALL tokens including the newly generated ones. all together they influence the next picked token.

-#### COT-BASED PROMPT DESIGNS
+#### COT-BASED PROMPT DESIGNS (SELF-ASK, MULTI AGENTS, TOT, SC)
-now think about it. if we are tasking LLM to do *the same thing* across multiple calls, then shouldn't we start observing and dissecting common question-answers patterns and reasoning steps in LLM? if LLM is tasked to continue current RP then most likely it will reason about *characters' motivations and their relationships*, agree? in that case can we just tell LLM via CoT to answer "*what is characters' motivation?*" and "*what is characters' relationships*"? yes, indeed we can!  [that's called](https://arxiv.org/abs/2210.03350) ==Self-Ask CoT== (*or self-circuit CoT*). with such CoT we firsthand **craft a specific set of questions** for LLM to ask before continuing with response itself.
-CoT will emulate thinking and reasoning by following those questions and repeating the pattern to other tasks
+now stop and think about it. if we are tasking LLM to do *the same thing* across multiple calls, then shouldn't we start observing common questions-answers patterns in LLM's reasoning? for example, we give LLM a huge RP and tell to continue it with CoT. we quickly notice that LLM in about 70% asks itself:
+>"what is characters' motivations and relationships?" knowing that, can we cut off the chase and deliberately query LLM:
+>"when continuing RP please ask yourself what is characters' motivations and relationships" and furthermore, can we dissect more of such common questions? and maybe form in a list?

+yes, indeed we can!  [it is called](https://arxiv.org/abs/2210.03350) ==Self-Ask== (*or Self-Ask CoT, or Self-Circuit*). with such CoT we firsthand **craft a specific set of questions** for LLM to answer before continuing with response itself.
+CoT will emulate thinking and reasoning under our guidance

+even better - by providing LLM logical steps in form of questions, it can simulate that query on different set of task, notice the example on image below:
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1199833791565414431/20240125_002154_SumatraPDF_20524.png)

+now another thing
-now another option. what if instead of giving LLM questions, we assign LLM to collaborate with itself? take a problem and solve it step by step, take situation **from different angles** and improve the answer via *self-critizing*? that's [an option too](https://arxiv.org/abs/2307.05300)! it is called ==Multiagent Self-Collaboration== (*or Multiagent CoT, or Train of Thought*)
+what if instead of giving LLM the questions, we task LLM to collaborate with itself? like take a problem and solve it step by step **from different angles**, then improve the answer via *self-critizing*?
+[that's an option too](https://arxiv.org/abs/2307.05300) and is called ==Multi Agent Self-Collaboration== (*or MA CoT, or Train of Thought*)
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1199852851506196480/20240125_020450_SumatraPDF_10028.png)

-a very based hands-on demonstration of that idea is [Big Niggas](https://www.chub.ai/characters/petrus4/de345010-dd38-4d69-916b-5e3101e568f8) card - LLM takes role of *three street-wise homies* and reason with itself on given theme
+a very based hands-on demonstration of that design is [Big Niggas](https://www.chub.ai/characters/petrus4/de345010-dd38-4d69-916b-5e3101e568f8) card - LLM takes role of *three street-wise homies* and reason with itself on given theme
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1199871702251868260/big_niggas.png)

+another idea!
-another possible option. what if instead of self-reasoning with itself, LLM **re-reads its thoughts via separate call** and decides whether its reasoning was correct and effective; then will either move one step further, or if it was wrong will move back and try another approach? yes, [that's possible too](https://arxiv.org/abs/2305.10601) and is called ==Tree of Thoughts== (*or ToT*) the core idea behind ToT that **each step is a separate prompt**, which gives LLM ability to *reflect on the task and current steps* and see whether the problem is solved correctly
+what if instead of self-reasoning with itself like above, LLM *re-reads its thoughts via separate prompts* and decides whether its previous reasoning was correct; then will either move one step further into solving problem, or move one step back and try another approach if it was wrong? yes, [that's possible too](https://arxiv.org/abs/2305.10601) and is called ==Tree of Thoughts== (*or ToT*) the core idea behind ToT that **each step is a separate prompt**, which gives LLM ability to *reflect on the task and current steps* and see whether the problem is solved correctly
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1199851737696178227/20240125_020027_SumatraPDF_12056.png)

-==Multiagent Rounds== (*or Multiagent Debates*) is [similar to ToT concept](https://arxiv.org/abs/2305.14325): we provide LLM a task, which LLM solves a few times (samples). then those **samples are analyzed by LLM itself via fabricated experts** in a few rounds until all experts *agree on one correct sample*
+==Multi Agent Rounds== (*or MA Debates*) is [similar to ToT concept](https://arxiv.org/abs/2305.14325): we provide LLM a task, which LLM solves a few times (samples). then those samples are **analyzed by LLM itself via fabricated experts** in a few rounds until all experts *agree on one correct sample*
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1199854849861353553/20240125_021007_SumatraPDF_52344.png)

-Multiagent approach is [very close to](https://arxiv.org/abs/2203.11171) ==Self-Consistency== (*or SA*) design where we tell LLM to solve a task multiple times (samples) and then **we pick the sample that appears the most times** (meaning that it is *most likely right* since LLM delivers it the most)
+Multi Agent approach is [very close to](https://arxiv.org/abs/2203.11171) ==Self-Consistency== (*or SA*) design where we tell LLM to solve a task multiple times (samples) and then we pick the sample **that appears the most often** (assuming if certain answer appeared the most, then it is *most likely right*)
 ![](https://cdn.discordapp.com/attachments/1175955538882859038/1199850705058529291/20240125_015620_SumatraPDF_27235.png)